With the name and praises of Allah, the All-Knower, the All-Wise

 As for the actual tenets and practices detailed in the Qur'an and Sunnah, whatever is clearly stated in the Qur'an and both clearly stated and mass-transmitted in the Sunnah is obligatory to accept, subject to one’s knowing them.
 So anyone who denies them or distorts their meaning effectively denies and distorts the message itself, which is heresy.
-This is because their absolute and definitive nature (both in interpretation and transmission) dictates that they can be determined from the Qur'an and Sunnah by a rational mind without further elaboration and there is nothing that can reasonably be presented to indicate to the contrary, such as with belief in the Attributes of God, the Angels, the divine books, all of the Prophets (ع), the Last Day, destiny, heaven and hell; and laws such as the five daily prayers, fasting in Ramadhan, zakaat, hajj, the prohibition of alcohol, murder, stealing, fornication and adultery, homosexuality, lying, backbiting, slander, et cetra.
+This is because their absolute and definitive nature (both in interpretation and transmission) dictates that they can be determined from the Qur'an and Sunnah by a rational mind without further elaboration and there is nothing that can reasonably be presented to indicate to the contrary, such as with belief in the attributes of God, the Angels, the divine books, all of the Prophets (ع), the Last Day, destiny, heaven and hell; and laws such as the five daily prayers, fasting in Ramadhan, zakaat, hajj, the prohibition of alcohol, murder, stealing, fornication and adultery, homosexuality, lying, backbiting, slander, et cetra.

 Of course, this does not mean it is completely impossible to provide alternative interpretations or in the case of mass-transmitted Sunnah, deny its authority or authenticity, but it can only be achieved through patent irrationality and distortion.
-Groups guilty of this include the Mushabihha and Mujassima who describe God corporeally; the Jahmiyyah who denied certain attributes of God altogether; the Qur'anists who deny the authority of Sunnah; extreme Sufis who deny the obligation of prayer, fasting, et cetera for themselves; and others besides.
+Groups guilty of this include the Mushabihha and Mujassima who describe God corporeally; the Jahmiyyah who denied the attributes of God; the Qur'anists who deny the authority of Sunnah; extreme Sufis who deny the obligation of prayer, fasting, et cetera for themselves; and others besides.
 Due to the necessarily heretical nature of any violations of the evident category, there is no scope for divergent views here even for the sake of unity.

 3. Essential Doctrines and Practices

-Like the evident category, these can be proven through the Qur’an and mass-transmitted Sunnah, but here, the specific verses and mass-transmitted Sunnah they derive from are not clear to the same extent and carry an extremely minor possibility of interpretive speculation.
+Like the evident category, these can be proven through the Qur’an and mass-transmitted Sunnah, but here, the specific verses and mass-transmitted Sunnah they derive from are not clear in meaning to the same extent and carry an extremely minor possibility of interpretive speculation.
 Conversely, their interpretation is explicit, but they derive from sources besides the Qur'an and mass-transmitted Sunnah and not absolutely established, though authentic nonetheless (in other words, authentic Sunnah that is not mass-transmitted).
 So they do still provide close to certainty, are almost definitive and as the name suggests, necessary to accept subject to one’s knowing them, but after being informed of them, their denial or distortion is not apostasy, but an extreme deviation from the right path.

 Uniquely included within the essential class are the significant identifying aspects of Sunnism (the set of beliefs and practices that makes Sunnism what it is), such as the belief that Allah is not to be described by what He has not described Himself, the righteousness of all the Companions (ر), the superiority of Abu Bakr and Umar over all the Companions (ر), the Islam of believers who sin, that sins are effective in this world, et cetera; and no other groups.
 But because the method of determining these aspects is slightly more involved than with the conditional and evident categories, their denial or distortion is not heresy per se and one would remain within the remit of Islam (which is defined by the conditional and evident categories).